 In Year 4C clinical teaching builds upon and reinforces this strong foundation through the core clinical rotations of women’s and children’s health, general practice and medicine of the mind (psychiatry).

-The fourth year of the course, Year 5D, is structured as a number of clinical placements (or rotations).
+The final year of the course, Year 5D, is structured as a number of clinical placements (or rotations).
 These rotations take place in both community and hospital settings.
 One of the rotations is an elective placement, where students will choose to complete their degree by gaining wider experience in chosen disciplines and specific areas of interest.

 The course handbook provides further details of the course.